 Our recipe is adapted from Delia's.
 You cook the mincemeat on low for a few hours in the oven, which lets the butter and spices thickly coat all the apple pieces and fruits and seals all their juices in.
 We don't use suet or candied peel because we don't really like them, but you could sub the suet in instead of the butter and replace some of the fruits with peel.

-Apart from gorgeous mince pies (my recipe to come asap), you can use mincemeat in a variety of other things.
+Apart from gorgeous mince pies (my current recipe is here), you can use mincemeat in a variety of other things.
 One of our favourites is sandwiched in a crunchy slice.
 You could make a tart.
 Delia does a strudel.
 There's a another great Delia recipe for a mincemeat cake that's delicious - it was our Christmas cake last year.

 This makes enough to last us through a Christmas season.
 Half it if you're not sure.
 If you're on the fence or have never had it before (it is quite a British thing) then go for it.

 Edit 2012: I recently wrote about this mincemeat recipe for The Everygirl - as they're American, the recipe I wrote for them is in cups (it's also a half recipe) but otherwise it's the same.
 I've also written a new shortbread mince pie recipe...

 450g apples (cooking or sour)